 - Gr - Gain of receive antenna

-Transmit power is fairly straightforward, it will be a value in watts, dBW, or dBm (recall dBm is shorthand for dBmW).
+Transmit power is fairly straightforward; it will be a value in watts, dBW, or dBm (recall dBm is shorthand for dBmW).
 Every transmitter has one or more amplifiers, and the transmit power is mostly a function of those amplifiers.
-An analogy of transmit power would be the watts of a light bulb; more watts means more light transmitted by the bulb.
-Examples of approximate transmit power for different technologies:
+An analogy for transmit power would be the watt rating (power) of a light bulb: the higher the wattage, the more light transmitted by the bulb.
+Here are examples of approximate transmit power for different technologies:

 Omnidirectional antennas are used when pointing in the right direction is not possible, like your cellphone and laptop.
 In 5G, phones can operate in the higher frequency bands like 28 GHz (Verizon) and 39 GHz (AT&T) using an array of antennas and electronic beam steering.

 In a link budget, we must assume that any directional antenna, whether transmit or receive, is pointed in the right direction.
-If it’s not pointed correctly then our link budget won’t be accurate and there could be loss of comms (e.g. satellite dish on your roof gets hit by basketball and moves).
-In general, our link budgets assume ideal circumstances, but then add a miscellaneous loss to account for real-world factors.
+If it’s not pointed correctly then our link budget won’t be accurate and there could be loss of communication, (e.g., the satellite dish on your roof gets hit by basketball and moves).
+In general, our link budgets assume ideal circumstances while adding a miscellaneous loss to account for real-world factors.

-Free Space Path Loss (FSPL) tells us the path loss when there are no obstacles, for a given distance.
+Free Space Path Loss (FSPL) tells us the path loss when there are no obstacles for a given distance.
 In its general form, .
 Google Friis transmission formula for more info.
+(Fun fact: signals encounter 377 ohms impedance moving through free space.)
 For generating link budgets, we can use this same equation but converted to dB:

 In link budgets it will show up in dB, unit-less because it is a loss. is in meters and is the distance between the transmitter and receiver. is in Hz and is the carrier frequency.
 There’s only one problem with this simple equation; we won’t always have free space between the transmitter and receiver.
-E.g. indoors there is a lot of bouncing (most frequencies can go through walls, just not metal or thick masonry).
+Frequencies bounce a lot indoors (most frequencies can go through walls, just not metal or thick masonry).
 For these situations there are various non-free-space models.
-A common one for cities and suburban areas (e.g. cellular) is the Okumura–Hata model:
+A common one for cities and suburban areas (e.g., cellular) is the Okumura–Hata model:

 for small/medium cities: